nxp-imx/meta-nxp-connectivity/README.md

  - OpenThread Daemon: https://github.com/openthread/openthread
  - OpenThread Border Router: https://github.com/openthread/ot-br-posix

-All the software components revision are based on [project Matter TE8/RC3](https://github.com/project-chip/connectedhomeip/commits/TE8/rc3).
+All the software components revision are based on [project Matter TE9](https://github.com/project-chip/connectedhomeip/commits/TE9).

 The the Following Matter related binaries will be installed into the Yocto image root filesystem with this recipe repo:
  - chip-lighting-app: Matter lighting app demo
  - chip-all-clusters-app: Matter all-clusters demo
  - thermostat-app: Matter thermostat demo
+ - chip-tool: Matter Controller tools
- - ot-daemon: OpenThread Daemon for OpenThread client using OpenThread v1.2 spec (For Nodic RCP module)
+ - ot-daemon: OpenThread Daemon for OpenThread client
- - ot-client-ctl: OpenThread ctrl tool for OpenThread client using OpenThread v1.2 spec (For Nodic RCP module)
+ - ot-client-ctl: OpenThread ctrl tool for OpenThread client
- - ot-daemon-v11: OpenThread Daemon for OpenThread client using OpenThread v1.1 spec (For K32W RCP Module)
- - ot-client-ctl-v11: OpenThread Daemon for OpenThread client using OpenThread v1.1 spec (For K32W RCP Module)
- - otbr-agent: OpenThread Border Router agent using OpenThread v1.2 spec (For Nodic RCP module)
+ - otbr-agent: OpenThread Border Router agent
- - ot-ctl: OpenThread Border Router ctrl tool using OpenThread v1.2 spec (For Nodic RCP module)
+ - ot-ctl: OpenThread Border Router ctrl tool
- - otbr-agent-v11: OpenThread Border Router agent using OpenThread v1.1 spec (For K32W RCP Module)
- - ot-ctl-v11: OpenThread Border Router ctrl tool using OpenThread v1.1 spec (For K32W RCP Module)
  - otbr-web: OpenThread Border Router web management daemon

 # How to build the Yocto image with integrated OpenThread Border Router
 Yocto build environment must first be setup.

 The Yocto source code is maintained with a repo manifest, the tool repo is used to download the source code.
-This document is tested with the i.MX Yocto 5.10.35_2.0.0 release.
-The hardware tested in this documentation is the i.MX 8M Mini EVK.
+This document is tested with the i.MX Yocto 5.15.32_2.0.0 release.
+The hardware tested in this documentation is the i.MX 8M Mini EVK and i.MX6ULL EVK.
 Run the commands below to download this release:

     $ mkdir ~/bin